OMSCSYellowJacket/OMSCSYellowJacket.github.io/project.md

 ### 4. **Data Serving and Real-time Query Layer**
 After processing, the data can be served to different consumers like dashboards, analytic tools, or even machine learning models.

-- For **real-time querying**, tools like **TimescaleDB** can be directly queried to fetch the latest market data (e.g., current prices, aggregated statistics).
+- For **real-time querying**, tools like **PostresSQL**  can be directly queried to fetch the latest market data (e.g., current prices, aggregated statistics).
 - For **batch or analytical queries**, **Cassandra** can be used to store raw event data that can later be analyzed in bulk, with tools like **Apache Spark** used to periodically aggregate this data.
-- For **visualization**, tools like **Grafana** or **Tableau** can be used to query TimescaleDB for time-series visualizations.
+- For **visualization**, tools like **Grafana** or **Tableau** can be used to query PostresSQL for time-series visualizations.
 Due to time constriants, the visualization component was not proposed as part of the  project.

 ### 5. **Data Quality and Monitoring**
 Monitoring the quality of the data, performance of the streaming pipeline, and error handling is crucial in a real-time data architecture.